seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 John Harvey Kellog - Founded RBF based in Battle Creek MI with Davenport and Fisher.
 Helped fund ERO.
 Member of AES and BES.

-Ernest Rudin - Wrote in Sangers book.
+Ernest Rudin - Wrote in [Sangers Birth Control Review](https://lifedynamics.com/app/uploads/2015/09/1933-04-April.pdf).
 Prominent Swiss-born German psychiatrist, geneticist, eugenicist and Nazi.
 He also argued for, designed, justified and funded the mass sterilization and clinical killing of adults and children.

 Henry Farnham Perkins - AES President from 1931-1934 and worked with the ABCL.